MightyOrm/Mighty/README.md

 # Welcome to Mighty, a new, small, dynamic microORM

-Mighty is 100% inspired by the formerly highly popular Massive microORM, but it's a rewrite from scratch.
+Mighty is 100% inspired by the highly popular Massive microORM, but it's a rewrite from scratch.

-I believe (and hope!) it will do for you what Massive did for you - only with all of these new features added, should you need any of them ;) :
+The reason for re-writing it is that, whilst it will indeed do for you what Massive did for you (and in a highly compatible, near drop-in, way - see below), it additionally has all of these new features added, should you need any of them ;) :

 * .NET Core :-)
 * Transactions